Liutos/berghaan/README.md

 Store a value into a map under the specific key

+### summon

+Returns an instance of type map which named after parameter.
+This map contains some built-in functions

 ### vector-is-empty?

 Returns `true` if the argument as a vector contains no elements